PhilippGoetz1995/SmartMirror/README.md

 # Restart the service
 sudo systemctl restart motion

-# Motion is running in the background => can be edited here
+# Motion is running as a Service in the background => can be edited here
 sudo systemctl edit motion

 # Check the status of motion